Princeton University

 The Verdict: The Investment Pays Off

-The data highlights several strengths: strong earnings premium over high school graduates, a 97.6% graduation rate, manageable debt relative to earnings.
+What it has going for it: a strong earnings premium over high school graduates, its 97.6% graduation rate, manageable debt relative to earnings.

-Median debt of $10,320 is very manageable against $110,066 in annual earnings - well within the financial advisor rule of thumb that total debt should not exceed first-year salary.
+On debt, you can breathe a little easier here.
+A median $10,320 owed against $110,066 in annual earnings is very manageable - comfortably inside the advisor rule of thumb that total debt should not exceed first-year salary.

 Rankings & Links